asashepard/HungerClans/README.md

 # HungerClans

-Clans plugin for PaperMC to be used with ItsGJK's HungerCore.
+Clans plugin for PaperMC to be used with ItsGJK/gabrieljkeller's HungerCore.
 Create and customize "clans" within a server running PaperMC.

 Commands: